brokenseal/pony/README.markdown

 it returns a Publication object if a queue of messages is keps inside the broker (please refer to the Publication object specification inside the private publish function) or it returns  true boolean value for successfull calls

+*Pony.publishSync( message [, *args ] ) -> Boolean*

+Arguments:
+* message (String): the message to publish on the current broker
+* *args: any amount of arguments, past the message

+This method works pretty much the same way the publish method works, except it's synchronous.
+It returns (??? can't remember...)

+*Pony.startClearingMessageQueue( ) -> Pony instance*
+No arguments.
+This method starts clearing message queue, based on the clearMessageQueueEvery setting It returns the class instance.

+* Pony.stopClearingMessageQueue( ) -> Pony instance*
+This method stops the clearing of the message queue.
+It returns the class instance.

+*Pony.clearMessages( ) -> Pony instance*
+No arguments.
+This method clears the message queue.
+It returns the class instance.